nuwave/lighthouse/docs/master/api-reference/directives.md

   ability: String!

   """
-  Query for specific model instances to check the policy against, using arguments with directives that add constraints to the query builder, such as `@eq`.
+  Check the policy against the model instances returned by the field resolver.
+  Only use this if the field does not mutate data, it is run before checking.

-  Mutually exclusive with `find`.
+  Mutually exclusive with `query` and `find`.
   """
-  query: Boolean = false
+  resolved: Boolean! = false

-  """
-  Apply scopes to the underlying query.
-  """
-  scopes: [String!]

   """
   Specify the class name of the model to use.